dafacto/spacemeshfyi-swb/_reasons/02-intended-utility.md

 ---
 number: 2
 slug: intended-utility
-title: What it’s intended utility?
+title: What its intended utility?
 intro: A global decentralized computer!
 type: reason
 ---